Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 ZK, Guth, Simoncelli, Mallat, Generalization in diffusion models arises from geometry-adaptive harmonic representations.
 ICLR, 2024 (Best paper award & oral). <br>
  [PDF](https://openreview.net/pdf?id=ANvmVS2Yr0) | [Project page](https://github.com/LabForComputationalVision/memorization_generalization_in_diffusion_models)

-## Conditional locality of image densities
+## <span style="color:#008000"> Conditional locality of image densities </span>

+openning the black box.
+We first try to understand UNet by simplifying some aspects.
+How do they learn despite the curse of dimesnionality?
+What are the inductive biases that help?
+We know they do generalize, and also they are limited to a particular class of bases (GAHBs).

 Learning multi-scale local conditional probability models of images: conditional locality

    How do denoisers embed densities despite the curse of dimensionality?